Zurcher v. Stanford Daily: Concurrence

-Dissenting Opinions
+Dissenting opinions

-The dissenting opinion authored by Justices Stewart and Marshall focused on the burden the Court's ruling imposed on freedom of the press and conveyed the belief that a subpoena would be just as effective as a warrant in criminal investigations requiring information from nonsuspect third parties.
-The Justices expressed concern that "the possibility of disclosure of information received from confidential sources, or the identity of the sources [caused by an unannounced police search of a newspaper office]" would chill speech and diminish the flow of useful information to the public.
+The dissenting opinion authored by Justices Stewart and Marshall focused on the burden that the court's ruling imposed on freedom of the press and conveyed the belief that a subpoena would be just as effective as a warrant in criminal investigations requiring information from nonsuspect third parties.
+The justices expressed concern that "the possibility of disclosure of information received from confidential sources, or the identity of the sources [caused by an unannounced police search of a newspaper office]" would chill speech and diminish the flow of useful information to the public.
 They did not believe that this concern was addressed adequately by the majority opinion.

 In his dissent, Justice Stevens expressed concern about the implications of subjecting "countless law-abiding citizens—doctors, lawyers, merchants, customers, bystanders—[who] may have documents in their possession that relate to an ongoing criminal investigation" to unannounced searches and seizures.
 Similar to Justices Stewart and Marshall, Justice Stevens also expressed his belief that a subpoena would have been effective in this situation.
 He wrote that "the only conceivable justification for an unannounced search of an innocent citizen is the fear that, if notice were given, he would conceal or destroy the object of the search."

 Implications

 Congress reacted to the Supreme Court's opinion in Zurcher v.
 Stanford Daily by passing the Privacy Protection Act of 1980.
-Following the Court's decision in this case, President Carter asked the Justice Department and Congress to consider the viability of a legislative solution to address the issues raised in this case.
-Just under a month after the Supreme Court issued its opinion, the Senate Judiciary Committee's Subcommittee on the Constitution commenced hearings to discuss the implications of the Court's decision.
+Following the court's decision in this case, President Carter asked the Justice Department and Congress to consider the viability of a legislative solution to address the issues raised in the case.
+Just under a month after the Supreme Court had issued its opinion, the Senate Judiciary Committee's Subcommittee on the Constitution commenced hearings to discuss the implications of the court's decision.

-In a Message from the President of the United States to the 96th Congress on April 2, 1979, President Carter wrote about what he believed to be the dangers to the "effective functioning of our free press" raised by the Supreme Court's decision in Zurcher v.
-Stanford Daily.
-President Carter went on to say that the issues raised in Zurcher v.
-Stanford Daily "require new, stringent safeguards against Federal, state and local governmental intrusion into First Amendment activities."
+In a message to Congress on April 2, 1979, Carter wrote about the dangers to the "effective functioning of our free press" raised by the Zurcher v.
+Stanford Daily decision.
+He also wrote that the issues raised in the case "require new, stringent safeguards against Federal, state and local governmental intrusion into First Amendment activities."

-The final legislation, The Privacy Protection Act of 1980, supplemented the Fourth Amendment and enhanced privacy protections but was limited in its applicability to individuals engaged in disseminating information to the public, as opposed to being made applicable to the broader group of nonsuspect third parties.
-Nevertheless, questions still remain as to how broadly a "person in connection with a purpose to disseminate to the public" should be construed, especially in today's digital world where individuals have an open access public digital platform to disseminate information.
+The final legislation, the Privacy Protection Act of 1980, supplemented the Fourth Amendment and enhanced privacy protections but was limited in its applicability to individuals engaged in disseminating information to the public, as opposed to being made applicable to the broader group of nonsuspect third parties.
+Nevertheless, questions still remain as to how broadly a "person in connection with a purpose to disseminate to the public" should be construed, especially in today's digital world in which people have open access to a public digital platform to disseminate information.

-Litigation on issues similar to those raised in Zurcher v.
-Stanford Daily have been decided in the wake of the enactment of the Privacy Act of 1980.
-A few notable decisions interpreting the Act include:
+Litigation for issues similar to those raised in Zurcher v.
+Stanford Daily have been decided in the wake of the enactment of the Privacy Protection Act of 1980.
+A few notable decisions interpreting the act include: